yzpt/cryptos_apache_docker/README.md

 * on Ubuntu-based Docker containers : Kafka, PostgresSQL, Spark, Airflow
 * Looker

-### In this project, I am implementing:

-* Using Ubuntu/Bash locally.
-* Writing scripts with well-documented, understandable, and maintainable syntax.
-* Editing the README file in parallel with development.
-* Automating deployments.

 <hr>

 ## 1. Git, Virtual Environment, and Pip